lmagyar/prim-ctrl/README.md

   automate-tokenfile               filename containing Automates's Secret that located under your .secrets folder
-                                   (generated on https://llamalab.com/automate/cloud, use the same Google account you set up on the Cloud receive block) server-name                      the Servername configuration option from Primitive FTPd app
+                                   (generated on https://llamalab.com/automate/cloud, use the same Google account you set up on the Cloud receive block) server-name                      the Servername configuration option from Primitive FTPd app keyfile                          private SSH key filename located under your .ssh folder, see the documentation of prim-sync for more details

 options:
   -h, --help                       show this help message and exit